The Bull from the Sea: Plot summary

 In the remainder of the book an ageing Theseus confronts his mortality and loss.
 The deaths of Hippolyta and his son have diminished his sense of purpose.
 On another expedition, he suffers a stroke.

 His men are loyal to him and he is well cared for as he attempts to recover on an unknown island.
 To avoid giving an opportunity to his enemies, Theseus has his men bring a tale to Athens that he has gone down into the earth to be purified and that he will eventually return to destroy the enemies of Athens.
 This story later becomes the source of the legend that Theseus visited the underworld.

 During his long, slow, and partial recovery, Theseus ruminates on his past actions, wondering how life might have been different if he had not gone roving and met Hippolyta or if his son had not been accused while Theseus was suffering from the earthquake sickness.
 An earthquake occurs which Theseus did not anticipate and by that sign he believes that the god Poseidon has truly forsaken him as a punishment for cursing his son instead of warning him.
 However, he seems to conclude that fate and character are intertwined and that one cannot avoid one's destiny.
-Eventually, he heals enough to return to Athens where he learns that those in power during his absence have ruined many of his achievements, allowing his kingdom to be broken into pieces and into disarray.
+Eventually, he heals enough to return to Athens where he learns that Menestheus in power during his absence, has ruined many of his achievements, allowing his kingdom to be broken into pieces and into disarray.
 Despairing, he leaves Athens believing that his legacy has been ruined.

 While visiting the king of Skyros, Lykomedes, he sees the young Achilles, who has been hidden on the island to avoid his mother's prophecy that he would die in battle.
 Theseus considers trying to warn Achilles of his fate, but decides that Achilles would not listen to him and that a man cannot outrun his fate.
-That night Theseus dreams that he will fight alongside his people against the Persians at the future battle of Marathon, saving them again and knowing that his name will continue to be revered and honoured by his people.
+That night Theseus dreams that he will fight alongside his people against the Persians at the future Battle of Marathon, saving them again and knowing that his name will continue to be revered and honoured by his people.
 Having received some contentment from this vision and hearing yet again the "sea surge" sound again in his ears that tells him that the god has returned to him, he decides to jump from the cliff into the sea and so end his life, fulfilling the titular motif of sacrifice in The King Must Die.